NCA is placed under the Ministry of Lands, Housing and Urban Development.

-The Authority, whose board will be chaired by Ken Onditi, will be in charge of registering (and de-registering) contractors after rigorous scrutiny to ensure only competent contractors are allowed to carry out any construction work in the country.
+The Authority, whose board is chaired by Steven Oundo, is managed to oversee the construction industry – including registering (and de-registering) contractors after rigorous scrutiny to ensure only competent contractors are allowed to carry out any construction work in the country.

 Section 15 of the Act states that no contractor shall conduct the business of a contractor without a clearance certificate from the Authority.

 The Act stipulates that the NCA will carry out the registration exercise twice a year (June/January) and publish the particulars of all registered contractors in the Kenya Gazette and the Registrar shall generate the Register of contractors.

 The NCA comprises 14 members drawn from the building and construction sector.
 It includes representation of the Principal Secretary from key Infrastructure ministries as well as representation of private sector.

 Private institutions represented include the Architectural Association of Kenya, Institution of Engineers of Kenya, Institute of Quantity Surveyors of Kenya and the Law Society of Kenya.